crowding/ansible-role-audio/index.md

 After I futzed with some group settings, I tried again.

+## Compiling a realtime kernel

+It appears that I do not have a realtime kernel:

+# TODO

 ## Giving PulseAudio realtime privileges

 I've configured high priority and/or realtime mode in `/etc/pulse/daemon.conf`.